IIITB-ARUL/IIITB-ASIC-Class/readme.md

 **Synthesizer:**

  RTL to Gate level translation.
-The design is converted int gates and connections are made.
-This given outas a file called netlist.
+The design is converted into gates and connections are made.
+ This is given out as a file called netlist.

+**What is .lib?**

+.lib file is a collection of logical modules which includes all basic logic gates.
+It alsos contain different flavors of the same gate (2 input AND, 3 input AND – slow, medium and fast version).
+This gates will be more than sufficient to form any logical function.

+**Purpose of slower cells and faster cells:**

 </details>